TABLE OF CONTENTS

 • 3 mm hex key

-• 15 mm pedal wrench or narrow 15 mm open ended wrench for pedals with wrench flats, or correctly sized hex key for all other types.
+• 15 mm pedal wrench or narrow 15 mm open-ended wrench for pedals with wrench flats, or correctly sized hex key for all other types.

 Replacement parts required